 Lee has developed a range of courses for AutoCAD Electrical, and written the accompanying training guides.

 He remains hands-on, carrying out regular Electrical System design and Control Panel design projects.
-Other tasks and project’s he’s undertaken include the administration of CAD databases, creation of drawing office standards, review of existing operating practices and workflows, and the management of a team of eight draughtsman.
+Other tasks and project’s he’s undertaken recently include the administration of CAD databases, creation of drawing office standards, review of existing operating practices and workflows, and the management of a team of eight draughtsman.